sagnikc395/eloquentJS/ch4/notes.md

   - can split a string on very occurence of another string.
 - repeat ->
   - string can be repeated with the repeat method, which creates a new string containing multiple copies of the origin string glued together.

+## Rest Params:
+- A function can accept any number of arguments.
+- To write such a function, we can put 3 dots before the function's last parameter.
+- when such a function is called, the rest parameter is bound to a array containing all further arguments.
+If there are other parameters before it, their values arent part of the array.
+- square bracket array notation similarly allows the 3dot operator to spread another array into the new array.